Vehicles in violation of University Parking Regulations are subject to being towed.

 If a citizen wishes to appeal the results of this initial review, he/she must request an administrative review/hearing within ten (10) days of the date of the initial review.
 Complete and submit Request for Administrative Review form including written grounds for contesting the initial review and a copy of the parking penalty issued.

-If a citizen wishes to appeal the results of the Initial Review, he/she must request an Administrative Review within twenty-one (10) days after receiving notification of the Initial Review's decision.
+If a citizen wishes to appeal the results of the Initial Review, he/she must request an Administrative Review within ten (10) days after receiving notification of the Initial Review's decision.
 The Administrative Review form can be obtained from the Department of Public Safety.
 The completed Administrative Review form will be reviewed before a panel comprised of members from the University community.
 No one associated with the University of Pacific's Department of Public Safety will be on the review panel.
 The citizen will be notified by mail of the results within ninety (90) days of the Administrative Review Panel receiving the request.